TylerIsCoding/TylerIsCoding/README.md

 </p>

 I am a skilled software engineer and web developer with management experience and exceptional communication skills, and I have a deep interest in UI/UX design.
-I am seeking an opportunity to utilize my passion for creating beautiful, responsive, and accessible websites.
-Eager to join a dynamic team that values professional growth and development, where I can continue to enhance my skills and make a meaningful impact.
+I am seeking an opportunity to utilize my passion for creating beautiful, responsive, and accessible websites and applications.
+I am eager to join a dynamic team that values professional growth and development, where I can continue to enhance my skills and make a meaningful impact.

 See [my website](https://www.tyleriscoding.com) for more information!